tersesystems/blindsight/docs/src/main/paradox/usage/flow.md

 @@@ note

 Because this logger executes blocks of computation and may optionally decorate it with logging, it does <b>not</b> implement the @scaladoc[OnConditionMixin](com.tersesystems.blindsight.api.mixins.OnConditionMixin) and should not be used with conditional logging logic.
-If conditional logging is required, it is generally safer to do it in the logging framework by using a deny filter with a marker defined in the FlowBehavior.
+If conditional logging is required, it is generally safer to do it in the logging framework by using a deny filter with a marker defined in the @scaladoc[FlowBehavior](com.tersesystems.blindsight.flow.FlowBehavior).

 @@@

 ## Flow Behavior

+What happens in a flow is determined by the @scaladoc[FlowBehavior](com.tersesystems.blindsight.flow.FlowBehavior).
 Implementing a flow behavior comes down to creating @scaladoc[Markers](com.tersesystems.blindsight.api.Markers) and @scaladoc[Statement](com.tersesystems.blindsight.api.Statement) for entry, exit, and exceptions.

 @@snip [Flow.scala](../../../test/scala/flow/SimpleFlowBehavior.scala) { #flow_behavior }